sbdiallo/caradisiac/README.md

 ## Objectif

-1. Build an api that provide endpoint `/populate`: use the package [node-car-api](https://github.com/92bondstreet/node-car-api)] to get all records in json format index - with bulk - all records to Elasticsearch
+1. Build an api that provide endpoint `/populate`:
+    * use the package [node-car-api](https://github.com/92bondstreet/node-car-api)] to get all records in json format
+    * index - with bulk - all records to Elasticsearch
 2. Build an api that provide endpoint `/suv

 More precisely, the api

-* must listen port `9292`
+* listen port `9292`
-* must provide endpoint `/populate` to index records to Elasticsearch
+* provide endpoint `/populate` to index records to Elasticsearch
-* must provide endpoint `/suv` that return list of paginated higher rate and higher volume suv (The `/suv` endpoint could be a ES query to fetch the right data)
+* provide endpoint `/suv` that return list of paginated higher rate and higher volume suv (The `/suv` endpoint could be a ES query to fetch the right data)

 ### Stack
 ```